ssm-lab/icsa-2025-replication-package/README.md

 - `/data/data.xlsx` - Data extraction sheet of eighteen RL systems.
   - `Axial coding` - Identifies components and their relationships.
   - `Selective coding` - Refines component groups and builds reference architecture.
-  - `Final RA` - Finalized reference architecture
+  - `Final RA` - Finalized reference architecture.
   - `RA-to-framework mapping` - A view on RA by mapping each RA component to its realization status in RL systems.